SynaptekResearch/hue-alarm/README.md

 ## userName

 The username which is known in your HUE bridge.
 Run the program using the `--init` parameter to obtain a username.

+## notificationDelaySeconds

+This setting determines how often an alarm will trigger the `notificationURL`.
+When an earlier request is triggered, this time should have passed before another alarm request is triggered.
+This prevents your SMS balance to be drained too fast.

+## statusMessages

+Normal status messages (alarm ON, alarm OFF and running in `testMode`) will result in an e-mail being sent out.
+This e-mail can go to a normal e-mail address or an email-to-sms gateway.
+That is up to you to decide.
+All the settings here are the settings for sending out an e-mail.